tsankashvili/sass-boilerplate/README.md

 The app.scss file is where the entire project is stitched together.
 Consisting only of @import rules it is responsible for the order in which the code is output into the single main stylesheet when compiled.

-## sass libraries, files and folders structures
+## SASS libraries, files and folders structures
 Thank you very much.
 I learned a lot from them and I agree in many ways:

 - [Bourbon](https://www.bourbon.io/) - pure Sass mixins and functions,